com-480-data-visualization/project-2024-Moonwalker/docs/milestone2.md

 After the **Figure 5**, we plan to add one page of video games recommendation.
 We would like to use the dynamic 3D interactive network diagram to enhance game discovery experience.
 In this visual model, each node represents a unique video game, while the connecting lines, or edges, link games that share similarities.
 This setup allows you to navigate effortlessly from familiar games to new titles based on their related attributes.

 This innovative approach targets casual gamers who may struggle to identify new games solely through game ownership.
 Instead, by interacting with games they already enjoy, users can naturally explore and uncover similar, new games.
 This method ensures a more intuitive and reliable way for users to expand their gaming horizons.

+## Demo
+You can visit the draft version of our website here [World of Video Games](https://major-blitz.github.io/com480-moonwalker/#firstPage).